MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

   - Stage B
     - ...

-For simple pipelines, not all of these levels are required.
+Simple pipelines don't require all of these levels.
 For example, in a single-job build you can omit the containers for stages and jobs because there are only steps.
-Also, because many options shown here are optional and have good defaults, your YAML definitions are unlikely to include all of them.
+And because many options shown in this article aren't required and have good defaults, your YAML definitions are unlikely to include all of them.

 ::: moniker-end